EliAndrewC/l7r/setting/l7r.md

 Katsuro has arranged sparring matches against many local duelists, including some other relic seekers.
 He won his match against Shiba Tsukune, lost his match to Matsu Yokijiro, won against Matsu Chokoku, lost to Mirumoto Kiyoshi, and strangely has yet to challenge his fellow Scorpion Bayushi no Akiko Maiko.

 Katsuro is the captain of the Lightning Squad, an elite team of first responders who swiftly deploy to any incident in Ryoko Owari.
 The city guard of Ryoko Owari are known as the Thunder Guard, and just as thunder follows lightning, the entire city's forces will be close behind Katsuro when needed to put down any unrest.
 He strives to always be worthy of such responsibilities, and managed to on several occasions strike at moon cult hideouts, whose members had fled Kyuden Bayushi and tried to hide in Ryoko Owari.
-Now that it has been over a year since any such traitors to the Scorpion clan have been found, Katsuro has journeyed to Toshi Ranbo on a warrior's pilgrimage, arriving this summer to pray and train.
+Now that it has been over a year since any such traitors to the Scorpion Clan have been found, Katsuro has journeyed to Toshi Ranbo on a warrior's pilgrimage, arriving this summer to pray and train.

 ### Togashi Ichiharu, Mirumoto Kiyoshi, and Kitsuki Hina